Age Word Problems

-Welcome to this video lesson on age word problems.
-Yes, the dreaded age word problem where you are told a bunch of crazy names and ages in code.
-But don’t worry, we’ll learn a straightforward way to solve these tricky problems.
+Hi and welcome to this is video lesson on age word problems.
+Yes, the crazy, confusing, tricky age word problems where you’re given a bunch of names, and ages, and code, but don’t worry we’re going to find the straightforward way to solve for one of these problems.

-STEP 1: Create a little table of things we know… since there are 3 people let’s put their names down.
+Step 1: Create a little table of things we know.
+Since there are three people, let’s put down their names, Bella, Mike, Gavin.

-STEP 2: Now let’s put their age equations into our table.
-First let’s say Bella’s age is “x” because the first part of the problem assumes that before giving us her age, so she is x and Mike is twice as old plus 3 years, so he is 2x+3, while Gavin is 5 years younger than Mike, so we use Mike’s age equation but subtract 5.
+Step 2: Let’s put their age equations into our table.
+First, let’s say Bella’s age is \(X\), because her brothers ages depend on hers, so Bella is \(X\) years old.
+Mike is twice Bella’s age, plus 3 years, so let’s do 2 times \(X\), plus 3 for Mike.
+Gavin is 5 years younger than Mike, so let’s go ahead and use Mike’s equation, minus 5, which is \(2X\) minus 2.

 I hope that helps.
-Thanks for watching this video lesson, and, until next time, happy studying.
+Thanks so much for watching this video lesson, and until next time, happy studying.